nagakawa/tdr/README.md

 At the time of writing, TDR consists of two components:

+* FileUtil: a library to settle encoding differences between Windows and other OSes
 * AGL: a C++ wrapper around OpenGL.
 * TDR: the engine itself (NYI)
 * Some future scripting layer